-By LeaseCrunch® on December 28, 2021 at 11:25 AM
+By LeaseCrunch® on April 28, 2023 at 12:33 PM

-The new lease accounting standards (including ASC 842, GASB 87, GASB 96, and IFRS 16) require all leases to be identified under a right of use model.
+The new lease accounting standards (including ASC 842, GASB 87, GASB 96, and IFRS 16) require all leases to be identified under a right-of-use model.
 Because of this change, any organization that has been granted use of an asset may have to document this asset on a balance sheet.
 In addition, all leases over 12 months in length have to be documented as assets and liabilities on a company’s balance sheet.

-This change in the treatment and definition of a lease are important to review before understanding what Incremental Borrowing Rate is, and how exactly companies use it.
+This change in the treatment and definition of a lease is important to review before understanding what the incremental borrowing rate is and how exactly companies use it.

-As per the definition stated in ASC 842, one of the new lease accounting standards, the incremental borrowing rate is the “rate of interest that a lessee would have to pay to borrow on a collateralized basis over a similar term an amount equal to the lease payments in a similar economic environment”.
+As per the definition stated in ASC 842, one of the new lease accounting standards, the incremental borrowing rate is the “rate of interest that a lessee would have to pay to borrow on a collateralized basis over a similar term an amount equal to the lease payments in a similar economic environment.”

-Less formally, the incremental borrowing rate is the rate a lessor would have charged a lessee if they had financed the asset in question rather than leasing it.
+To put it less formally, the incremental borrowing rate is the rate a lessor would have charged a lessee if they had financed the asset in question rather than leasing it.

-To calculate a lease’s liability, ASC 842 states that lessees should use the rate implicit in a lease to determine the present value of future lease payments.
+To calculate a lease’s liability, ASC 842 states that lessees should first use the rate implicit in a lease to determine the present value of future lease payments.

-If a company cannot determine the implicit rate in a lease, then they must use the “incremental borrowing rate”.
+If a company cannot determine the implicit rate in a lease, then they must use the incremental borrowing rate.
 Since it is more often the case that the implicit rate is not available, it’s important to know how to calculate the incremental borrowing rate.

-The incremental borrowing rate is important because once it is clear that a contract includes a lease, the lease liability and ROU assets have to be recorded, and a rate needs to be determined in order to discount committed future lease payments.
-Since the rate implicit in the lease is so often not available, IBR is used.
+The incremental borrowing rate is important because once it is clear that a contract includes a lease, the lease liability and right-of-use (ROU) assets have to be recorded and a rate needs to be determined to discount committed future lease payments.
+Since the rate implicit in the lease is so often not available, the incremental borrowing rate is instead used.

 How Do You Calculate Incremental Borrowing Rate?

-Lessee-Specific Credit Risk
+1. Lessee-Specific Credit Risk

-Amount of the Lease Payments
+2. Amount of the Lease Payments

-Collateralized Nature of the Lease
+3. Collateralized Nature of the Lease

 Since the incremental borrowing rate is on a secured basis, the rate should be calculated based on the idea that the lessee can put up assets even if it defaults on its lease payments.

-Alignment of the Borrowing Term and Lease Term
+4. Alignment of the Borrowing Term and Lease Term

-Economic Environment of the Lease and Foreign Currency Considerations
+5. Economic Environment of the Lease and Foreign Currency Considerations

-Quality of the Lessee's Collateral
+6. Quality of the Lessee's Collateral

 A lessee should be evaluated to see if they have enough quality collateral to meet lease payments if a default were to occur.

-IBR Calculation Continued
+Incremental Borrowing Rate Calculation Continued

 What is Incremental Interest?